Loupau38/Fake-ShapeBot-2.0/README.md

 ## Small additional features :

 - If the bot is mentioned, it should react with `:robot:`
-- If one (and only one) blueprint code is detected in a message and its files attached, the bot will react with the alpha version of that blueprint
+- If one (and only one) blueprint code is detected in a message and its attached files, the bot will react with the alpha version of that blueprint